of the Bay Art Gallery.

 mass graves, remained covered until

-2004 when the site was cleared in preparation for the redevelopment of the land
+2004 when the site was cleared in preparation for the redevelopment of

 into an environmental park.
 The remnants and memory of the former